guardian/support-frontend/docs/development.md

 Shared component: Components that are used in more than one page, they are located inside the global `components` folder.

 Non-shared component: Components specific for a page and are not use outside that page.
-Typically located inside the `components` of a certain page.
+Typically located inside the `components` folder of a certain page.

 The shared components have their own `.scss` file.
-Additionally, there is a `.scss` for evary page, where we put the non-shared components and we add rules for the shared components in that specific page.
+Additionally, there is a `.scss` for every page, where we put the non-shared components and we add rules for the shared components in that specific page.

-We write CSS following the principles below:
+We follow the principles below when we write CSS files:

 ### 1. Apply style only via css classes.